Bird Control Solutions

 Health

 Large roosts of blackbirds and starlings can deposit enough droppings to create genuine histoplasmosis exposure risk.
 The CDC and NIOSH both note that disturbing accumulated bird or bat droppings, especially during cleaning or renovation work, can aerosolize the fungal spores that cause histoplasmosis.
 The best prevention, according to CDC guidance, is stopping the accumulation in the first place.
-That is abatement logic applied directly to public health.
-Avian influenza adds another layer: the EPA has documented that decomposing carcasses during outbreak scenarios can release hazardous gases and leachate, which means even passive bird congregation at a facility creates a waste-management and health-safety planning obligation.
+The CDC recommends stopping the accumulation of bird or bat droppings to reduce histoplasmosis risk [stopping the accumulation in the first place](https://www.

 Property and operations